Recently Updated Collectibles

 1955 Topps Roberto Clemente #164 Value Guide (2026)

-Sports Cards · Updated about 1 month ago
+Sports Cards · Updated 3 months ago

 Roberto Clemente collected exactly 3,000 hits.
 Not 2,999.
 Not 3,001.
 Exactly 3,000 - as if he knew he was writing an ending.
 On December 31, 1972, he boarded a cargo plane in San Juan, Puerto Rico, loaded with relief supplies for earthquake victims in Nicaragua.
 The plane crashed into the ocean s...